Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 The "Clear Selection" will clear the previously selected processing parameters.

 .. attention::
    Once you have selected the model and the processing parameters, you will see the total cost of your flow counted in Mapflow credits (our local currency units).
-Upon registration, you receive 500 credits for free for testing the platform (See the :doc:`tariff plan <prices>`).
+Upon registration, you receive 500 credits for free for testing the platform (See the :doc:`Mapflow credits <prices>`).

 Processing history